postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/interceptor.md

 1. Requests will be saved in a debug session in the **History** tab in the sidebar.
 Select **Save requests to a collection** and select a collection from the list to also save the requests there.

-1. Under **URL must contain** specify a string or regular expression, and only matching URLs will be captured.
+1. Under **URL must contain**, specify a string or regular expression, and only matching URLs will be captured.

 1. Under **Methods**, select one or more methods to capture only those methods.